 10 Reasons To Use A Push Mower In Bozeman

-Bozeman is an interesting community that seems to be genuinely concerned with it's environmental impact.
-With that said, very few people seem to use old fashioned push mowers even on very small lawns.
+Bozeman is a town that seems to be genuinely concerned with it's environmental impact.
+With that said, very few people seem to use old fashioned push mowers....even on very small lawns.

 Every once in a while I'll spot electric mowers around town but the vast majority of lawn maintenance in Bozeman seems to be done with gas powered lawn mowers.

 That's why I thought I'd try to make the case for the good, old fashioned, no motor push mower.
 Here goes: